mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/secrets-api/index.md

 * **Binary**: all the text secrets and also binary files, like Java KeyStore, Kerberos keytab files

 **Note**: It is not recommended to use binary secrets values as environment variables.
-The POSIX environment variables cannot contain NUL bytes.
+POSIX environment variables cannot contain `NUL` bytes.

 ### Storing a secret

 When an HTTP client is sending a secret value to the Secrets API it should send a `Content-Type` header containing information about a secret type.
-For backward compatibility with existing HTTP clients if a `PUT`/`PATCH` request is sent without the `Content-Type` header the Secrets API assumes that the secret is a text secret and it behaves as if `application/json` was included in a request.
+For backward compatibility with existing HTTP clients if a `PUT`/`PATCH` request is sent without a `Content-Type` header the DC/OS Secrets service assumes that the secret is a text secret and it behaves as if `application/json` was included in a request.

 Endpoints which accept both `application/json` and `application/octet-stream` values:

 * `PUT /secret/{store}/{path/to/secret}`
 * `PATCH /secret/{store}/{path/to/secret}`

 **Note**: The maximum file size for a `BASE64` encoded file is approximately one MiB, subtracting approximately one KB for the secret store metadata.
-This gives a room for storing a file of approximately max size of 768 KiB.
+This gives a room for storing a file of approximately maximum size of 768 KiB.

 ### Retrieving a secret

-When retrieving a secret using the Secrets API an HTTP client issues a `GET /secret/{store}/{path/to/secret}` HTTP request.
+To retrieve a secret using the Secrets API an HTTP client issues a `GET /secret/{store}/{path/to/secret}` HTTP request.
 A request can contain an `Accept` header to indicate the Secrets API in what format would client like to get a secret value.
 It is possible to use `Accept: application/json` or `Accept: application/octet-stream` headers.
-If a client does not provide `Accept` header the Secrets API returns a secret value in the format in which it was stored in the DC/OS Secrets service.
+If a client does not provide an `Accept` header the Secrets API returns a secret value in the format in which it was stored in the DC/OS Secrets service.
 The Secrets API sends a `Content-Type` header in an HTTP response to indicate what type of value is being sent back in the response.

 For example, it is possible to store a text secret and retrieve it as binary data by providing an `Accept: application/octet-stream` header in an HTTP request.